liferay/liferay-docs/distribute/marketplace-dev-guide/articles/developing-marketplace-apps/01-marketplace-basics.markdown

 In addition to those requirements, there are some Marketplace-specific ones to keep in mind:

-- *Target the Java 6 JRE*: Your app's byte code must be compatible with Java 6 (i.e., Java 1.6).
+- *Target the Java 6 JRE*: Your app's bytecode must be compatible with Java 6 (i.e., Java 1.6).
 Liferay's Plugins SDK already targets Java 6 via the `build.properties` setting `ant.build.javac.target=1.6`; so don't override this setting.
 Your app will be rejected if its byte code is not compatible